CaioMJ/Unity-Audio-Scripts/README.md

 # Unity-Audio-Scripts
 Hello,

 This is a collection scripts I use for implementing audio in Unity.
+I routinely use these scripts in my work and I think other people might also find it useful.
+Also this is pretty much an ever going work in progress, with me constantly tweaking and addding scripts as the need arises.

 The **"Unity Native Audio"** folder contains scripts for generic dynamic audio systems using the native audio engine from Unity.
 It's separated in two other folders: